maximpogodin/ShoppingList/README.md

 5. [APK](#apk)
 6. [App in action](#app-in-action)
 ## Description
-The test project was developed in Android Studio using Kotlin.
+The test project was developed in Android Studio using Kotlin and Jetpack Compose.
 The build is based on the Gradle build system.
 Pre-interview assignment UniSafe LLC.
 An example of a shopping list application in Kotlin.
 Using selected queries, you must be able to create, edit and upload shopping lists.